zayed11112/elsahm_app/lib/utils/README.md

 # Page Navigation with Loading Animation

-This module provides a modern and customizable way to show loading animations during page navigation in your Flutter app.
+This module provides a modern and customizable way to show loading indicators during page navigation in your Flutter app.

 ## Features

-- Display Lottie animations during page transitions
+- Display loading indicators during page transitions
-- Load pages in the background while showing animations
+- Load pages in the background while showing loading indicators
 - Fetch data before showing the destination page
 - Customizable minimum loading time
 - Support for both light and dark themes
 - Easy to use API